architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 background.
 The structuring elements and their values are set heuristically for both dilation and erosion operations.

-Following image depicts dilation-erosion based manifold separation technique where each row (from top to bottom) consists of dilated,hole-filled and eroded versions which are finally used to extract foreground objects of interest in the last row.
+Below image depicts dilation-erosion based manifold separation technique where each row (from top to bottom) consists of dilated,hole-filled and eroded versions which are finally used to extract foreground objects of interest in the last row.